 Add the garlic and cook for another minute.

-Add the butter, melt, then the flour and stir until combined.
-Cook for 30 seconds.
+Add the butter, let it melt, then add the flour and stir until combined.
+Cook for about 30 seconds.
+This will eliminate the “floury” taste.

 While whisking constantly, pour in the heavy cream and milk.
 Bring the sauce to a simmer and continue whisking until the sauce is thickened.